hhurongzhe/sFCIQMC/README.md

 a simple FCIQMC algorithm for pairing model, serves as a benchmark with other *ab initio* many-body methods.

+will be made public once submitted for publication.

 please contact rongzhe_hu@pku.edu.cn if interested.

-working in progress...